Bulma: Creation and design

 Bulma is loosely based on the character Tang Sanzang from the Chinese classic novel Journey to the West.
 Bulma and Goku were the first pair of characters which were introduced in the manga and Toriyama stated that he subsequently introduced other characters in pairs because "that way, I'm able to explain the characters and their relationship to each other through their interactions.
 In my case, I feel that it isn't good to insert too much narration.
 I suppose Goku and Bulma are representative of that."
 He further added that "as a child, Goku doesn't know anything [of the world], so without Bulma, he'd be a character who didn't say anything."
 The author also claimed that when the series started, his editor at the time, Kazuhiko Torishima, wanted Bulma and Goku to form a romantic relationship.

-Bulma's appearance in the series is not as consistent as the other characters as she often changes her hairstyle and clothing being fashion-conscious.
-Her hair is usually depicted in a shade of fuchsia, although in the first chapter and the anime her hair is turquoise.
+Bulma's appearance in the series is not as consistent as the other characters as she often changes her hairstyle and clothing, being fashion-conscious.
+Her hair is usually depicted in a shade of fuchsia, although in the first chapter and the anime, her hair is turquoise.
 When asked about the first time Bulma's hairstyle changed, Toriyama said it was to show that three years had passed and because he personally liked girls with short hair.
 She sometimes wears clothing with either her name on it or the Capsule Corporation logo.

 Her name "Buruma" is the Japanese pronunciation of "bloomer", a type of gym shorts worn by Japanese girls at school.
 As with most characters in the Dragon Ball series, Bulma's name is consistent with those of the rest of her family.
 All of Bulma's family members are named after underclothing of some sort.
 Her father's name is Dr. Brief, while her son and daughter are named Trunks and Bra (ブラ, Bura) respectively.
 Her mother is never named in the original series, being referred to only as "Bulma's Mother" (ブルマのママ, Buruma no Mama).
 However, when asked in 2004 what name he would choose if he were to name her mother, Toriyama suggested Panchy (パンチー, Panchī), a pun on panties.
+However, in the video game, Dragon Ball Z: Kakarot, Bulma's mother's name was revealed as Bikini (ビキニ, Bikini).
 Toriyama stated in an interview that Bulma's family has a "laissez-faire attitude, but Bulma has complete control over things."
-This name was later used in other media, including the English-language release of Dragon Ball Super.